Tinkerforge/doc/source/Tutorials/Tutorial.rst

 Bricks/Bricklets.
 The latter is a GUI only for testing purposes.

 Now you are ready to play around.
-Take the DC Brick and connect a Motor and a battery as depicted in the picture below.
+Take the DC Brick and connect a motor and a battery as depicted in the picture below:

 .. image:: /Images/Bricks/dc_brick_with_motor_battery.jpg
    :scale: 100 %